chipfunk/LibreELEC.tv/packages/audio/rt-plugins/README.md

     # set sink "two_way_crossover" to be used by default
     pactl set-default-sink two_way_crossover

+To apply the settings on startup place the above code in

+    /storage/.config/autostart.sh

 ### Filter-examples

 The following code shows how to load the provided LADSPA-plugins into your pulseaudio-setup.